pixijs/pixijs.com/src/data/pixi.js.md

 	isNormalized: boolean;
 	/** The type of touch event */
 	type: string;
+	/** Whether the "alt" key was pressed when this touch event occurred (copied from TouchEvent) */
+	altKey: boolean;
+	/** Whether the "control" key was pressed when this touch event occurred (copied from TouchEvent) */
+	ctrlKey: boolean;
+	/** Whether the "meta" key was pressed when this touch event occurred (copied from TouchEvent) */
+	metaKey: boolean;
+	/** Whether the "shift" key was pressed when this touch event occurred (copied from TouchEvent) */
+	shiftKey: boolean;
 }
 /**
  * A DOM-compatible synthetic event implementation for PixiJS's event system.